rivman/working-hours/README.md

 # Working Hours
-Interface to print monthly sheets with working hours, based on Google Calendar.
+Interface to print monthly sheets with working hours, based on Google Calendar and Firebase.

 ### How it works